 Particular care must be given to participants under 18, who are legally children, and certain athletes who may fall into the category of Adults at Risk.
 These groups are at additional risk.
-Any policy that may have the effect (whether intended or otherwise) of providing access to, and permitting the photography of, these groups should be drawn up with the input of your designated welfare or safeguarding team.
+Any policy that may have the effect (whether intended or otherwise) of providing access to, and permitting the photography of, these groups should be drawn up with the input of your designated welfare or the safeguarding team at UK Athletics.